 When you need to file your accounts

 Every company will have an accounting reference date.
-This will be the date from which your deadline for filing your accounts will be calculated.
+The deadline for filing your accounts will be calculated from this date.

 For existing companies, it will be the anniversary of the day after the previous financial year ended.
 The time allowed for delivering accounts is 9 months from the accounting reference date.

-If you’re still not sure when your accounts must be filed, you can simply sign into the Find and update company information service, find your company, and on the overview screen, the due date for your accounts will be shown.
+If you’re still not sure when your accounts must be filed, you can simply use the Find and update company information service to find your company.
+The due date for your accounts is shown on the overview screen.

-By signing up to the email reminder service you’ll be notified in good time when your accounts are due.
+By registering for our email reminder service you’ll be notified in good time when your accounts are due.